top of page

 Hi, my name is Leah Fulton (she/they).
 My name is spelled a bit differently from how it is pronounced.
 I answer to both Lay-uh, or Lee-uh, but I prefer Lay-uh.

-I grew up in Mi'kma'ki, otherwise known as Nova Scotia, on the Atlantic coast.
-My mom holds French ancestry, and my dad is of Scottish descent.
+I grew up in Mi'kma'ki, otherwise known as Nova Scotia, and lived on the Eastern Shore, a stone's throw from an ever-changing coastline, shaped by the wind and waves of the Atlantic.
+I am a settler on these lands - my mom holds French ancestry, and my dad is of Scottish descent.
 When I was younger, I went to an Acadian francophone school, and I got used to being called lay-uh; that's why I go by that now.

 Despite living so close to the ocean my entire life, there was a clear gap for me - what happens beyond the shoreline?
 As such, I continued my studies in the Marine Affairs Program, Master of Marine Management, at Dalhousie University, where I worked closely with Coastal Action to understand the economic impacts and spatial distribution of abandoned, lost, or otherwise discarded fishing gear (ALDFG) in Canada's most productive lobster fishing area (LFA).
 To make this research accessible to fishers at the local and global levels, this work was translated into an ArcGIS Story Map and submitted to the 2021 ArcGIS StoryMaps Competition for Restoring our Oceans, where it won 1st place in the University Track.